 Employee and customer safety has become even more of a priority for retailers this year as a result of COVID-19.
 Over the past several months, we have seen retailers take action with higher cleanliness standards in warehouses, facilities and physical stores.
-As this trend continues to remain top of mind, we wanted to share expert advice and explore advanced safety technologies that are being used across the industry.
+As this trend continues to remain top of mind, we wanted to share expert advice and explore advanced safety technologies that are being used across the industry as health crisis solutions.

 This week, we spoke to Taylor Smith, CMO for Productivity Products at Honeywell.
 He leads the marketing and strategy efforts for this division, which supports productivity and safety of more than half a billion workers worldwide.
 Honeywell’s productivity offerings include asset management software, rugged mobile computers, voice-enabled software, barcode scanners, and printing solutions.